✦ Updated for the 2026 ATAR cycle

 📊 What is the ATAR?

 The Australian Tertiary Admission Rank (ATAR) is a number between 0.00 and 99.95 that ranks your Year 12 academic performance relative to all students in your age group across Australia.
 It is not a percentage — it's a percentile rank.
-An ATAR of 80.00 means you performed better than 80% of your cohort.
+An ATAR of 80.00 means you performed better than 80% of your age cohort.

 🎯 Who Uses the ATAR?